 It can be a little hard to realize the unique business benefits that proper multi-store management should offer if you fail to use the right approach.
-However, there are a number of ways you should manage sales, promotions, inventory, time and other things differently in a multi-store environment in order to achieve greater efficiency, reduced costs, and improved profitability.
-Here are our 10 tips to ensure your multi-store management is top notch.
+However, there are several ways you should manage sales, promotions, inventory, time, and other things differently in a multi-store environment to achieve greater efficiency, reduced costs, and improved profitability.
+Here are our 10 tips to ensure your multi-store management is top-notch.

 1. Improved Inventory Management